Kaholo/kaholo-plugin-aws-code-build/README.md

 2. Secret key (Vault) **Required if not in settings** - The access key secret of the user to use to authenticate to AWS for this request.
 3. Region (Autocomplete) **Required if not in settings** - The AWS region to make this request on.
 4. Project (Autocomplete) **Optional** - The Code Build project of the builds to get information about.
 Used to filter builds in the 'Build" parameter.
-5. Builds (Autocomplete) **Required** - The build(s) to stop.
+5. Builds (Autocomplete) **Required** - The build(s) to get information about.
 Can specify multiple builds by passing an array of build IDs to return information about.

 ## Method: Create Project From JSON
 Create a new CodeBuild project from the specified JSON parameters file.